williamhuang1261/Learning-NodeJS/README.md

 This is a backend movie-renting application that implements RESTful APIs using ExpressJS framework.
 The application uses MongoDB for data persistence and Winston for comprehensive logging.

+In this repository you will also find other documents that were created for learning purposes

 ### Skills Developed
 - JavaScript fundamentals and modern features
 - NodeJS runtime environment and ecosystem